Duration & Fees

 Jen, aged 32, USA (Naankuse Wildlife Sanctuary)

-Bryony, UK, aged 20 (Medical Volunteer at Namibia Rural Lifeline Clinic, Naankuse Wildlife Sanctuary)
+Saskia, Holland, aged 26 (Medical Volunteer at Namibia Lifeline Clinic, Naankuse Wildlife Sanctuary)

 It was an amazing experience.
 The highlight for me was the close contacts with the big cats, which exceeded my expectations.
 I also thoroughly enjoyed the time I spent with the baboons.